IGNF/pytrf/README.md

     $ git clone https://github.com/prebischung/pytrf
     ```

-- A `pytrf` folder should now be seen in the current directory.
+- A `pytrf` folder should have been created in the current directory.
   Run:
     ```sh
     $ cd pytrf